syncrosim/pysyncrosim/docs/quickstart.rst

    >>> my_session.install_packages("helloworldTimePy")
    ['helloworldTimePy'] installed successfully

-To install a package from a *.ssimpkg* file on your local computer rather than installing directly from the server, you can use the Session :meth:`~pysyncrosim.session.Session.add_packages()` method with the ``packages`` argument set to the filepath to the local Package.
+To install a package from a *.ssimpkg* file on your local computer rather than installing directly from the server, you can use the Session :meth:`~pysyncrosim.session.Session.install_packages()` method with the ``packages`` argument set to the filepath to the local Package.

 .. code-block:: pycon